• Skip to primary navigation

 Notes

-• Frying oil - Use high smoke point oil like sunflower, canola, vegetable, peanut oil, etc.
+• Frying Tips: Fry in batches and do not overcrowd the pan.
+Use a high smoke point oil like sunflower, canola, peanut oil, etc.

 Nutrition